btcpayserver/btcpayserver-doc/docs/RegisterAccount.md

 To deploy an instance of your own, see [choosing a deployment method](/Deployment/README.md).

-A non-exhaustive list of third-party hosts can be found on the BTCPay Server [directory](https://directory.btcpayserver.org/filter/hosts).
+A non-exhaustive list of third-party hosts can be found in the BTCPay Server [directory](https://directory.btcpayserver.org/filter/hosts).

 ## Account Registration